gavv/signal-estimator/README.md

 * `sw` - software timestamp jitter

-    Deviation from period size of delta between software timestamps of subsequent frames. **Sofware timestamp** is the wallclock time when we wrote frame to ALSA ring buffer or read frame from it.
+    Deviation from period size of delta between software timestamps of subsequent frames. **Software timestamp** is the wallclock time when we wrote frame to ALSA ring buffer or read frame from it.

     * `avg` - average deviation
-    * `p95` - 95-percentile of deviation
+    * `p95` - 95th percentile of deviation

 * `hw` - hardware timestamp jitter

     Deviation from period size of delta between hardware timestamps of subsequent frames. **Hardware timestamp** is the estimation of wallclock time when the frame was sent from ALSA ring buffer to hardware, or received from hardware and placed into ring buffer.

     * `avg` - average deviation
-    * `p95` - 95-percentile of deviation
+    * `p95` - 95th percentile of deviation

 * `buf` - ring buffer length

     Length of ALSA ring buffer at the time when we wrote or read frame from it.

     * `avg` - average buffer length
-    * `p95` - 95-percentile of buffer length
+    * `p95` - 95th percentile of buffer length

 `buf` length shows how the jitter affects ALSA ring buffer: